pcsubirachs/pybit_wallet/README.md

 # Developer: Setup & Install

-1. Fork repo

-2. pip install pipenv
+1. Ensure Python3 is downloaded on your machine

+2. Fork the repo, navigate to local folder in terminal

+3. Only need to run this command once for initial install.

+<code>pip install pipenv</code>

-3. pipenv shell
+4. pipenv shell (boot into virtual environment)

-4. pipenv install pip
+5. pipenv install

-5. export FLASK_APP=web_app
+6. export FLASK_APP=web_app

-6. export FLASK_ENV=developer
+7. export FLASK_ENV=developer

-7. flask run
+8. flask run

 Should now be running on http://127.0.0.1:5000/